FairWell-dev/FairWell/README.md

 ### Fairness Mitigation
-Based on our [Responsible AI Research](#responsible-ai-research), we have identified 2 approaches in mitigating bias, pre-processing the dataset and in-processing where we impose a fairness loss constraint during model training.
+Based on our [Responsible AI Research](#responsible-ai-research), we have identified two approaches in mitigating bias, pre-processing the dataset and in-processing where we impose a fairness loss constraint during model training.

 #### Pre-processing
 1. Supression<sup>17</sup>